-Our fees are similar to those billed by other dental providers in our province for the same services and they are available to you here on our website and in print.
+Our fees for cleanings are similar to those billed by other dental providers in our province for the same services and they are available to you here on our website and in print.

 Many services are billed in units of time.
 1 unit of time = 15 minutes, 1/2 unit of time = 7.5 (or less) minutes.

 Removal of heavy stain and plaque with gritty toothpaste and rubber cup polisher*.
 If you have dental insurance, this service is typically restricted to 5,6,9 or 12 months.
-Don't worry, you don't *need* to get a polish with every dental hygiene visit!
-Stain and plaque can also be removed by scaling and you can pay out of pocket for additional polishing throughout the year if you choose.
+Don't worry, you don't *need* to get a polish with every dental hygiene visit... in fact we recommend limited polishing!
+Stain and plaque can also be removed by during scaling.

-It's a mineral that helps your teeth remineralize.
+It's a mineral that helps strengthen the portion of your tooth that's covered in enamel.
 We recommend fluoride varnish applications to those who are at a high risk for cavities and to clients who have moderate to severe sensitivity.
 If you have dental insurance, this service is typically restricted to 5,6,9 or 12 months and sometimes they pay for it for children, but not adults.
 Silver Diamine Fluoride is a product that can help stop some cavities from progressing and is used as a temporary measure until someone can access a dentist to get a cavity filled.

 The cost of a cleaning can vary based on your individual needs.
 A typical cleaning usually ranges from $120-210+ depending how long it takes to remove tartar, stain and plaque and whether or not you decide to receive additional treatments such as fluoride treatments.

 We offer complimentary consults to those who would like to sit down with a registered dental hygienist to discuss the fees association with a dental hygiene visit.